p16i/do-gist/README.md

 3. Get URL.

 ---
-If you have any feedbacks, Please call me :)
+If you have any feedbacks, Please email to me `goonow[at]rocketmail.com`.